Birth of the Stanley Cup

 Stanley also had a set of rules to go along with the cup.
 The winning team would return the cup to a group of trustees so it could be awarded to the next winners.
 Each winning team could pay to have their club name and year engraved on a silver ring attached to the cup.
 Also, the cup could never become the property of a single team, even if they won several times.

 The Stanley Cup was first presented to the Montreal Amateur Athletic Association in 1893.
-Lord Stanley never had to honor of watching a Stanley Cup championship game and never personally presented the cup, as he had to return to England in 1893 to succeed his brother as Earl of Derby.
+Lord Stanley never had the honor of watching a Stanley Cup championship game and never personally presented the cup, as he had to return to England in 1893 to succeed his brother as Earl of Derby.

 In the coming years, new leagues formed in the United States and the Stanley Cup was eventually made the prize of the NHL.
 Each year, the winning team engraved their names on sections (or bands) of the cup.
 When bands fill up, the oldest is removed and placed in the Hockey Hall of Fame.